-In the case of early-stage startups, employees bring in years of expertise, take a risk by joining the company at a stage where it has not found product-market fit, and help it meet its near-term goals and long term vision.
+In the case of early-stage startups, employees bring in years of expertise, take a risk by joining the company at a stage where it has not found product-market fit, and help it meet its near-term goals and long-term vision.
 Growth-stage companies can still perhaps match standard market remuneration, but early-stage companies cannot, and thus they offer ‘deferred profit-sharing’ instead of ESOPs.
-These equity shares are either awarded at the time of joining or during the course of employment (depending on how crucial the employee is to the growth of the organization).
+These equity shares are either awarded at the time of joining or during the course of employment (depending on how crucial the employee is to the organization’s growth).

 Size of the ESOP Pool

-It is important to understand that the size of the ESOP pool and ESOP grants are inversely proportional to the valuation of the company.
+It is important to understand that the size of the ESOP pool and ESOP grants are inversely proportional to the company’s valuation.
 At the seed stage, the pool is typically about 15% of the total equity.
 In succeeding funding rounds, founders and other shareholders (read VCs) can partially restock the pool by diluting more equity.
-At the growth and mature stages, the valuation of the company increases, and startups are able to match the salary expectation of employees.
+At the growth and mature stages, the company’s valuation increases, and startups can match the salary expectation of employees.
 For this reason, they can reward employees with lesser grants.
 A good mix of take-home salary and ESOPs would be enough to attract, motivate, and retain the required talent.
 An ESOP pool that was 15% in the seed round might shrink down to 4% when the company raises a Series B fund.

 Creating an ESOP Pool